ocupop/refed-website/src/_states/georgia.md

         applies_to_food_type: Prepackaged Sandwiches
         purpose_of_law: Date labeling required
         excerpted_language_from_the_law: >-
-          (2) (b) Prepackaged Sandwiches.
-1. Type A . . . (ii) Type A Sandwiches
+          4. Prepackaged Sandwiches . . . (i) Type A Sandwiches . . .
+(II) Type
-          which are stored, transported and offered for sale in a non-refrigerated state shall be labeled with an EXPIRATION DATE not later than two (2) days from the date of manufacture.
-2. Type B Sandwiches. (i) Type B Sandwiches are those prePACKAGED sandwiches which are handled and sold as refrigerated sandwiches . . . (iii) The EXPIRATION DATE for sandwiches shall state the last day of sale in terms of the month, or its abbreviation, and numerical day of the month (e.g. 6-6).
+          A Sandwiches which are stored, transported and offered for sale in a non-refrigerated state shall be labeled with an EXPIRATION DATE not later than two (2) days from the date of manufacture. (ii) Type B Sandwiches . . .
+(II) Type B Sandwiches which are labeled “keep refrigerated,” and which are stored, transported and offered for sale under refrigeration; . . . shall be labeled with an EXPIRATION DATE not later than seven (7) days from the date of manufacture.
+(III) The EXPIRATION DATE for sandwiches shall state the last day of sale in terms of the month, or its abbreviation, and numerical day of the month; i.e. 6-6.
 The expiration day shall be preceded by an explanatory term, such as “Expires”, “Sell-By”, or similar wording.
-          Other PRODUCT CODES or dating methods are prohibited.
-3. Type C Sandwiches. (i) Type C Sandwiches are those prePACKAGED sandwiches which are immediately hard frozen after manufacture, […] (iv) The EXPIRATION DATE, as required in Subparagraphs (ii) and (iii) of this section, shall meet the criteria as in 40-7-1-.26(2)(b)2.(iii); and be conspicuously displayed on the front of the wrapper.
+          Other product codes or dating methods are prohibited. (iii) Type C Sandwiches . . .
+(I) Type C Sandwiches are those prePACKAGED sandwiches which are immediately hard frozen after manufacture, and which are in a frozen state until the time of sale to institutions or FOOD ESTABLISHMENTS. . .
+(II) Type C Sandwiches intended to be maintained in a refrigerated state after removal from the freezer shall be labeled as “keep refrigerated,” placed under refrigeration at or below 5°C (41°F), and an EXPIRATION DATE - not to exceed seven (7) days - shall be stamped on each individual sandwich label.
+(III) Type C Sandwiches intended to be maintained in a non-refrigerated state after removal from the freezer shall have an EXPIRATION DATE not to exceed two (2) days from the date of such removal stamped on each individual sandwich.
+(IV) The EXPIRATION DATE, as required in Subparagraphs (II) and (III) of this section, shall meet the criteria as in 40-7-1-.13(3)(e)4(ii)(III) and be conspicuously displayed on the front of the wrapper.
         legal_citation: Ga.
 Comp.
 R. & Regs.
-40-7-1-.26 (2013).
+40-7-1-.13.
       - title: '12'
         applies_to_food_type: Prepackaged Sandwiches
         purpose_of_law: Sale after date not permitted